-Going back at least 36 years, every major party candidate for President of the United States has released his or her tax returns.
+Going back at least 38 years, every major party candidate for President of the United States has released his or her tax returns.
 This honorable tradition ended with the 2016 election.
-Under SD98 a presidential candidate who refuses to submit tax returns or file a Statement of Financial Interests will be ineligible to appear on the relevant Massachusetts primary or general election ballot.
-Laurence Tribe, professor of constitutional law at Harvard Law School, has helped with the drafting.
+Under SD 664 a presidential candidate who does not submit tax returns or a Statement of Financial Interests will be ineligible to appear on the relevant Massachusetts primary or general election ballot.
+Harvard Law School’s Laurence Tribe has helped with the drafting.
 He says the bill will “survive constitutional challenge all the way up to the Supreme Court if necessary.”
-State legislators elsewhere in the country are filing similar bills.
+Attorney General Maura Healey has certified that the idea passes constitutional muster.

-This bill requires a sheriff elected in Massachusetts to get prior approval from state government before transporting, or arranging with others to transport, anyone in his custody outside the borders of Massachusetts.
-If approval is granted, the individuals in custody cannot participate in work programs of any kind without express prior approval from the state.
+This bill limits an elected sheriff’s ability to send inmates out of state to assist in the construction of projects such as President Trump’s wall.
+It requires the sheriff to get prior approval from state government before transporting, or arranging with others to transport, anyone in his custody outside the borders of Massachusetts.
+Last session, the idea received approval from both the Senate and the House, though it did not become law.

 Many Americans have “bad” or low credit scores, be it from student loans, or medical debt, or housing foreclosures.
 Employers often use credit scores in decision-making, even though there is no evidence they’re a valid screening tool.
 Thus, a destructive cycle: People can’t find employment because of their credit history, and people can’t improve their credit history because they lack a job.
 This bill bars employers from considering an employee’s or job applicant’s credit history in making hiring and promotional decisions.